Run SAP BW/4HANA with Linux virtual machines on Azure

 Proximity placement groups

 This example architecture also uses a proximity placement group to reduce network latency between virtual machines.
 This type of group places a location constraint on virtual machine deployments and minimizes the physical distance between them.
-The group's placement varies as follows:
+This article provides updated guidance regarding the use of proximity placement groups.
+It's important to have a good understanding of this guidance before you deploy to production.

 Database